dkolkena/adhd/adhd.md

 * The symptoms do not occur exclusively during the course of schizophrenia or another psychotic disorder and are not better explained by another mental disorder (e.g., mood disorder, anxiety disorder, dissociative disorder, personality disorder, substance intoxication or withdrawal).

 ---

+# Causes of ADHD

+* There’s no scientific consensus on a single cause
+* Research points to a heavily genetic component; there’s evidence for environmental factors as well
+* Predominant theory: dopamine and norepinephrine neurotransmitters don’t work the same way a neurotypical brain does, so we don’t receive the standard reward feedback for accomplishing tasks

+^ Discuss myths: sugar, caffeine, the teevee, that dang rock music that all the kids listen to

+^ Reward feedback loop - our brains don't feel the same sense of reward

+^ OTOH, for intrinsically motivation activities, it's easy to hyperfocus

+---
 ![right fit](todolists.jpg)

 # Areas of Difficulty Managing Daily Activities